cesar-douady/open-lmake/doc/quick_comparison.md

 As `ninja`, `bazel` advertises itself as a back-end tool, although in a softer form.
 As per its documentation: "It is common for BUILD files to be generated or edited by tools".
 This defeats the goal of its DSL Starlark.
-Starlark was designed as a subset of Python that provides guarantees (such as repeatability, speed, etc.).
+Starlark was designed as a subset of python that provides guarantees (such as repeatability, speed, etc.).
 But if a generator is used, the real DSL is the one of the generator, and the guarantees of Starlark do not hold anymore.

-Open-lmake allows full Python, avoiding the need for a generator alltogether.
+Open-lmake allows full python, avoiding the need for a generator alltogether.

 The reliability of dependencies is also left to such a tool, or to the user.
 Again, per its documentation: